 All PC hobbyist builders know the sinking feeling that quickly turns to dread when they switch their rig on, but it either doesn’t POST at all, or it turns on, but there’s no display.
 A few inspections and tests later, they realize that one of the parts is not functioning as it should.
 It may be the GPU, a stick of RAM, or the SSD, but having even just one part that isn’t in working order means that the PC is pretty much a paperweight.
 It’s not always easy to isolate what the issue is either.

-Having a PC pre-built means that a technician will turn on and test all the parts on-site.
-If they find any faults, they can replace the potentially damaged components and ship the built machine off to its new owner without any more hassle.
-This is definitely the preferred option for anyone who doesn’t have the time to spend on building a PC from scratch and then working out all the kinks to ensure that it’s working as it’s meant to.
+A pre-built PC means a technician will turn on and test all the parts on-site.
+If they find any faults, they can replace the potentially damaged components and ship the built machine off to its new owner without hassle.
+This is the preferred option for anyone who doesn’t have the time to build a PC from scratch and then work out all the kinks to ensure it’s working as it’s meant.

-Let the professionals build it, test it, and have it ready to plug-and-play.
+Let the professionals build, test, and have it ready to plug and play.

-Another common problem among home-builders is purchasing two components that simply don’t work together.
-For example, having a motherboard that features a different CPU socket to what the CPU can actually work with.
+Another common problem among home-builders is purchasing two components that don’t work together.
+For example, a motherboard with a different CPU socket than the CPU can work with.
 Obviously, a pre-built computer won’t have any problems like this.
-A professional will have assembled and tested all the correct components before sending the machine to the customer.
+A professional will have assembled and test all the correct components before sending the machine to the customer.

 Almost always the cheaper option

 As with everything, price plays a major role.
-The cost of building a mid-range gaming PC at home can quickly become overwhelming, especially when we consider the price of GPUs.
-Because of the tremendous growth of the cryptocurrency mining market, GPU demand has soared and left manufacturers such as Nvidia scrambling to meet the ever-increasing demand.
+The cost of building a mid-range gaming PC at home can quickly become overwhelming, especially considering the price of GPUs.
+Because of the tremendous growth of the cryptocurrency mining market, GPU demand has soared, leaving manufacturers such as Nvidia scrambling to meet the ever-increasing demand.

 The lower the availability of an item, the higher the price will be.
 A gamer can expect to shell out plenty of cash to cover the costs of a new graphics card.
 In the last couple of years, these cards have become the most expensive components on the market.

 While we tend to think that buying and building ourselves would make the entire process cost that much less, it’s not always the case.
-Many of the larger PC distributors will be able to buy components at wholesale prices.
-Meaning that, while there may be an extra surcharge for the labor, it can cost the buyer less than if they were to buy it all on their own.
+Many of the larger PC distributors can buy components at wholesale prices.
+Meaning that while there may be an extra surcharge for the labor, it can cost the buyer less than if they were to buy it all on their own.

 Preloaded software bundles

 Not everyone knows how to load up an operating system successfully, and not everyone wants to download an OS that will use up an enormous amount of bandwidth.
-For example, Windows 10 is now sitting at around 10 GB in size.
+For example, Windows 10 is now at around 10 GB.